-The Courthouse Context Area takes its name from the original seat of Princess Anne County.
-The courthouse complex, now referred to as the Municipal Center, houses most City government offices.
+The Green Line Context Area takes its name from the original seat of Princess Anne County.
+The Green Line complex, now referred to as the Municipal Center, houses most City government offices.
 It reflects both the agricultural and urban contexts of Virginia Beach.

-The Courthouse Context Area includes important natural systems, such as West Neck Creek and its surrounding wetlands that create a wide north-south natural corridor through the Area.
+The Green Line Context Area includes important natural systems, such as West Neck Creek and its surrounding wetlands that create a wide north-south natural corridor through the Area.
 The North Landing River and surrounding wetlands cover much of its southwest corner.

-There are historic properties formally designated in the Courthouse Context Area, including Nimmo Church, Thomas Lovett House, and the Courthouse.
+There are historic properties formally designated in the Green Line Context Area, including Nimmo Church, Thomas Lovett House, and the Green Line.
 There are likely properties that are currently eligible but not yet listed and others that could become eligible for historic designation in the future.

-The Courthouse Context Area covers around 11,300 acres (Figure 5-1).
+The Green Line Context Area covers around 11,300 acres (Figure 5-1).
 Nearly a third of the area (3,400 acres) is either vacant or agricultural.
 Almost another third is low-density residential neighborhoods.